-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-Filed Filed l by the l by a F e Registrant ☑ Party other than the Registrant □ Chec k the a appropriate box: Preliminary Proxy Statement Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 Synaptics Incorporated (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payn nent of Filing Fee (Check the appropriate box): e required. omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: () (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p aid previously with preliminary materials: previ heck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid reviously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-1) Amount previously paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

-$\underline{\textbf{TABLE OF CONTENTS}}$

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS PROXY STATEMENT VOTING AND OTHER MATTERS

-ELECTION OF DIRECTORS

-COMPENSATION DISCUSSION AND ANALYSIS

-REPORT OF THE COMPENSATION COMMITTEE OF THE BOARD OF DIRECTORS

-COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION

-EXECUTIVE COMPENSATION

-SUMMARY COMPENSATION TABLE

-GRANTS OF PLAN-BASED AWARDS

-OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END

-OPTION EXERCISES AND STOCK VESTING

-AUDIT COMMITTEE REPORT

-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

-SECURITY OWNERSHIP OF PRINCIPAL STOCKHOLDERS, DIRECTORS, AND OFFICERS

-RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITOR

-DEADLINE FOR RECEIPT OF STOCKHOLDER PROPOSALS

-OTHER MATTERS

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS October 21, 2008

-The Annual Meeting of Stockholders of Synaptics Incorporated, a Delaware corporation, will be held at 11:00 a.m., on Tuesday, October 21, 2008, at the Network Meeting Center located at 5201 Great America Parkway, Santa Clara, California 95054 for the following purposes:

-- 1. To elect three directors to serve for three-year terms expiring in 2011. - 2.
-To ratify the appointment of KPMG LLP, an independent registered public accounting firm, as the independent auditor of our company for the fiscal year ending June 27, 2009. - 3.
-To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

+Filed by the Registrant ☑

+Filed by a Party other than the Registrant $\Box$

+Check the appropriate box:

+- Preliminary Proxy Statement.

+- $\Box$ Confidential, for use of the Commission Only (as permitted by Rule 14a-6(e)(2)).

+- Definitive Proxy Statement.

+- Definitive Additional Materials.

+- □ Soliciting Material Pursuant to § 240.14a-12.

+Synaptics Incorporated

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- $\square$ No fee required. - $\Box$ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid:

+□ Fee paid previously with preliminary materials.

+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.

+(1) Amount previously paid:

+(2) Form, Schedule or Registration Statement No.:

+(3) Filing Party:

+(4) Date Filed:

+TABLE OF CONTENTS

+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

+PROXY STATEMENT 1

+VOTING AND OTHER MATTERS 1

+ELECTION OF DIRECTORS 3

+COMPENSATION DISCUSSION AND ANALYSIS 7

+REPORT OF THE COMPENSATION COMMITTEE OF THE BOARD OF DIRECTORS 10

+COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION 11

+EXECUTIVE COMPENSATION 11

+SUMMARY COMPENSATION TABLE 11

+GRANTS OF PLAN-BASED AWARDS 13

+OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END 14

+OPTION EXERCISES AND STOCK VESTING 15

+DIRECTOR COMPENSATION 19

+AUDIT COMMITTEE REPORT 21

+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE 22

+SECURITY OWNERSHIP OF PRINCIPAL STOCKHOLDERS, DIRECTORS, AND OFFICERS 23

+RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITOR 25

+DEADLINE FOR RECEIPT OF STOCKHOLDER PROPOSALS 26

+OTHER MATTERS 26

+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS October 20, 2009

+The Annual Meeting of Stockholders of Synaptics Incorporated, a Delaware corporation, will be held at 9:00 a.m., on Tuesday, October 20, 2009, at our principal executive offices located at 3120 Scott Boulevard, Santa Clara, California 95054 for the following purposes:

+1. To elect three directors, each to serve for a three-year term expiring in 2012.

+2. To ratify the appointment of KPMG LLP, an independent registered public accounting firm, as the independent auditor of our company for the fiscal year ending June 30, 2010.

+3. To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.